shashank-signalling/shashank-signalling.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Decoding how signaling networks shape immune cell function in disease
-<a href='#'>Affiliations</a>.
+subtitle: <a href='#'>Affiliations</a>.
 Institute for Molecular Medicine, University Medical Campus, Mainz, Germany

 profile:
   align: right